-Restorative Massage Therapy offers treatments to manage lymphedema, reduce swelling, relieve pain, decrease stress, and promote relaxation.
+Restorative Massage & Lymphedema Therapy offers treatments to manage Lymphedema, reduce swelling, relieve pain, increase joint mobility, decrease muscle tension, promote healing and relaxation.

 CELLULAR MECHANISMS OF MASSAGE THERAPY: NEW SCIENTIFIC DATA

 Several years ago we published the first article in a series under the general name “How Massage Heals The Body.”
 In these articles we reviewed modern scientific sources on what exact mechanisms Massage Therapy employs to deliver such powerful clinical results.

 In issue #2, 2017 of JMS we published an article on the effect of MT on cell functions: “Stimulation Of Cellular Functions By Massage Therapy“: https://www.scienceofmassage.com/2017/05/how-massage-heals-the-body-part-v/